A grandson captures his day through lens as he cares for grandma who has dementia.

 It’s hard because it is a journey of continual disappointment to know that she isn’t the one person that you fell in love with when you were young.

 The stigma of dementia

-They avoid talking about it like a plague, and just express the superficial face of profound sympathy because people don’t understand it.
+They avoid talking about it like a plague and just express the superficial face of profound sympathy because people don’t understand it.
 I don’t blame these people, because they do not understand.
-More needs to be shown, or done.
+More needs to be shown or done.

 There was an initiative that I contributed my little voice to a year or two back, called “Before We Forget”, by Xian Jie and Jeremy, two talented and passionate youths that wanted to make difference in society.
 And they did, but alas, they are only one initiative amidst the many dementia sufferers in Singapore.
-I decided that I would be best serving myself and my fellow dementia caregivers the openness needed to cultivate discussion.
+I decided that I would be best serving myself and my fellow dementia caregivers with the openness needed to cultivate discussion.
 Productive or not, I’m not here to judge — all we need is a simple resonant cry that we are not out there, alone in despair of our own disappointing grief.